aimclub/blocksnet/docs/source/blocksnet/contributing.rst

    3. Add automodule description for each of your scripts. ::

-       .. automodule:: BlocksNet.your.first.script.path
+       .. automodule:: blocksnet.your.first.script.path
-          :members:
-          :undoc-members:
-          :show-inheritance:

-       .. automodule:: BlocksNet.your.second.script.path
+       .. automodule:: blocksnet.your.second.script.path
-          :members:
-          :undoc-members:
-          :show-inheritance:
        ...

-   4. Add your_name_for_file to the toctree at docs/source/BlocksNet/index.rst
+   4. Add your_name_for_file to the toctree at ``docs/source/blocksnet/api/index.rst``

 -  If a new module to the existed package: